Eagle Lake, Texas

 Eagle Lake is a city in southeastern Colorado County, Texas, United States.
 The population was 3,442 at the 2020 census.
 It is home to a golf course, the largest private lake in Texas, and the Eagle Lake Regional Airport, which serves light aircraft.

-The lake, along with adjacent rice fields, attracts a large variety of migratory birds.
+The lake, along with adjacent rice paddies, attracts a large variety of migratory birds.
 The city is known as the "Goose-hunting Capital of the World" and also borders a wildlife preserve.

 History

-The first newspaper in Eagle Lake was established by Joseph J. Mansfield in the 1880s.
+The first newspaper in Eagle Lake was established by Joseph J. Mansfield in 1888.

 Geography

 Eagle Lake is located in eastern Colorado County at 29.587790°N 96.330128°W.

 U.S. Route 90 Alternate (US 90 Alt.) travels through Eagle Lake, leading east 66 mi to Houston and west 38 mi to Hallettsville.
 Eagle Lake is 16 mi southeast of Columbus, the Colorado County seat.

 According to the United States Census Bureau, the city of Eagle Lake has a total area of 7.2 sqkm, of which 0.01 sqkm, or 0.19%, is covered by water.